 Storm Water Improvements along Broadway, Austin Highway and N. New Braunfels - Built on natural creek beds that have existed for thousands of years, Broadway and N. New Braunfels are two of very few areas in the center of the metropolitan area in which storm water drainage has not yet been adequately addressed.
 In November 2020, voters approved the issuance of Taxable Bonds to address some of the stormwater drainage issues along lower Broadway and Austin Hwy.

 City staff continues working with the San Antonio River Authority (SARA), Bexar County and Bexar Regional Watershed Management (BRWM) to explore options to address the drainage issues.
 Storm water management is a regional issue that most often requires regional resources to fund improvements.
 This is especially true for Broadway and N. New Braunfels as continued development to the north of Alamo Heights has contributed significantly to the increased flow rates along these rights of way.
 The City is committed to working closely with other organizations to study, design and eventually construct drainage improvements which will mitigate flooding without negatively impacting our neighbors downstream.

-Comprehensive Plan - The FY 2022-23 Budget includes the carryover of \$25,000 for underbrush cleaning to the park by the baseball fields.
-In 2016, trees were planted on city right of way along Broadway.
+Comprehensive Plan - In 2016, trees were planted on city right of way along upper Broadway and other areas in the community.
 A tree beautification program for the Broadway and Austin Highway area was developed in 2016 and will be funded by a combination of funds including the Comprehensive Plan and tree mitigation funding.
+The city has also received generous donations from a local resident to plant additional trees within the community.